-A former member of the Barrio 18 gang crochets a hat during a workshop at the prison of San Francisco Gotera, 161 km east of San Salvador, July 2018.
+A former member of the Barrio 18 gang crochets a hat during a workshop at the prison of San Francisco Gotera, near San Salvador, July 2018.
 (OSCAR RIVERA/AFP via Getty Images)

 For hundreds of years, crafting was considered a primarily feminine pursuit.
 In the past few decades, though, old stereotypes about women gossiping around sewing circles have been flipped as feminists embraced knitting and cross-stitching (not to mention the great pussy hat frenzy of 2017) as community-building exercises.

 And in recent years, male crafters have also been bucking convention.

 Between 2006 and 2008, half of American households contained a self-identified crafter—and they definitely weren't all women.
 “Crafting is so ubiquitous now that it’s hard to put it into one demographic,” Craft & Hobby Association spokesman Victor Domine told the Denver Post in 2009.
 “We’re seeing more men participating with a lot of pride.”